noahehall/theBookOfNoah/0current/aws/0networking.md

     - NACLs are the only way to set deny rules, and take precedence over security groups
     - ^ especiialy deny inbound traffic to databases & internal apps
     - you can permit TCP outbound traffic on ports `32768-61000` to catch all linux ephemeral ports
+  - for high availability
+    - create subnets in different availability zones
+    - each subnet containing duplicate resources (e.g. a node application)
+    - create a target group pointing to each resource
+    - point a load balancer at the target group

 - sometimes